How Is Income-Based Repayment Calculated?

 The Difference Between Income-Driven Repayment Plans

 Deciding which IDR plan is right for you (and that you may qualify for) depends on your financial situation and your loan type(s).
-Here’s what they all mean:
+Here’s what they mean:

 • IBR (Income-Based Repayment).
 This plan is based on your income and family size.
 The potential IBR payment must be less than what you would pay under the Standard Repayment Plan to qualify.
 Any remaining balance is forgiven after 20 or 25 years.